sictweb/bti425-2020/graded-work/assign3.md

 Thursday, April 11, 2019, at 11:00pm ET

+> However, it can be a few days late, with no penalty.
+> The upload link will be open until Sunday, April 14, at 11:00pm ET.

 Grade value: 10% of your final course grade

 *If you wish to submit the assignment before the due date and time, you can do that.*